shakthirohanr/cryptonite_taskphase2_shakthi/picoctf/Cryptography.md

 ### Thought process and approach

-In RSA encryption the message is encrypted by using the formula:
+Afer doing some research on youtube and on the internet, I found out that, in RSA encryption the message is encrypted by using the formula:

 ```
 ciphertext = message ^ e % n